Wood Fetish

 Safety, consent & law

-- Dendrophilia (Trees & Plants)11/100Dendrophilia · Clinical ParaphiliasDendrophilia is a very rare paraphilia involving sexual or romantic attraction to trees and plants.
-It is usually discussed as a form of object- or nature-directed sexuality, and is not a recognised clinical disorder unless it causes distress.11
+- Dendrophilia (Trees & Plants)11/100Dendrophilia · Clinical ParaphiliasDendrophilia is a very rare interest in which trees and plants become the focus of sexual, romantic or reverential feeling.
+It is usually grouped with object-sexuality (objectophilia), has no dedicated clinical literature, and is not a disorder unless it causes distress or impairment.11

-- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a pronounced romantic and sometimes sexual orientation toward specific inanimate objects or structures.
-People who identify with it describe genuine, often reciprocal-feeling love for a particular object.17
+- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a romantic and sometimes sexual attraction directed at specific inanimate objects or structures.
+Those who identify with it describe committed, often reciprocal-feeling love for one particular object rather than a generic interest in things.17

 - Leather Fetish65/100Leather fetishism · Objects & MaterialsAn erotic attraction to leather as a material: its look, smell, creak, shine, and feel when worn.
 It overlaps strongly with BDSM gear and is bound up with a recognised, organised leather subculture with its own bars, codes, and titles.65